n7800/IAMP/README.md

 patches as described above.
 You may then load and edit the following projects inside of the Lazarus IDE:

-* miamp.lpr:             The InstallAware Multi Platform IDE.
+* `miamp.lpr`:             The InstallAware Multi Platform IDE.
-* miauix.lpr:            The InstallAware Dialog Editor.
+* `miauix.lpr`:            The InstallAware Dialog Editor.
-* miaxbuild.lpr:         The command line build tool.
+* `miaxbuild.lpr`:         The command line build tool.
-* miaxstub.lpr:          The InstallAware setup engine.
+* `miaxstub.lpr`:          The InstallAware setup engine.
-* mpax.lpr:              The Setup Capture tool.
+* `mpax.lpr`:              The Setup Capture tool.
-* trans/mtranslator.lpr: The localization tool.
+* `trans/mtranslator.lpr`: The localization tool.

 The build scripts previously mentioned in this section build some of the above projects multiple times with different conditional defines, to realize effects such as building the console (text mode only) setup engine from the same sources that are used to build the GUI version of the setup engine.

-Only on macOS, you must also load miaxstub.lpr in the Lazarus IDE, and complete the following additional steps: Choose Project | Project Options from the main menu.
-Choose the top level Project Options parent displayed in the tree view.
+Only on macOS, you must also load `miaxstub.lpr` in the Lazarus IDE, and complete the following additional steps: Choose <ins>Main Menu > Project > Project Options</ins>.
+Choose the top level "**Project Options**" parent displayed in the tree view.
-Click the "Clear Icon" button.
-Choose OK, and save your project normally.
+Click the "**Clear Icon**" button.
+Choose "**OK**", and save your project normally.

-Failure to complete the steps above results in the macOS Dock ignoring any custom icon you associate with your built setups, whereby the Dock displays the standard icon as seen in the Project Options window of the Lazarus IDE instead.
+Failure to complete the steps above results in the macOS Dock ignoring any custom icon you associate with your built setups, whereby the Dock displays the standard icon as seen in the **Project Options** window of the Lazarus IDE instead.
 This is despite the correct custom icon being added to the application bundle on macOS.
 This additional step is not necessary on Windows or Linux.

-Feed the saved project miaxstub.lpr once again to the build scripts mentioned in 3a and 3b above to complete your changes.
+Feed the saved project `miaxstub.lpr` once again to the build scripts mentioned in 3a and 3b above to complete your changes.
 This step is required on both macOS Intel and macOS Apple Silicon.